-- Change the ID and password of key operator; - Change the password of system administrator; - Set the allowable number of system administrator's authentication failures before access denial.
+- Change the ID and password of system administrator; - Set the allowable number of system administrator's authentication failures before access denial.

-2. 3.
-2. 4.
+2.3.2.4.
 Customer Engineer Operation Restriction (TSF_CE_LIMIT)

 A system administrator can restrict CE's operation in the system administrator mode to inhibit CE from referring to or changing the configurations of the following TOE security functions.
 Customer Engineer Operation Restriction can prevent configuration change by an attacker who is impersonating CE.